jeroenbouwman/CASCADe/docs/source/howto.rst

    tso.execute("reset")

-Initialize the TSO object using ini files which define the data, model parameters and behavior of the causal pixel model implemented in CASCADe.
+Initialize the TSO object using ini files which define the data, model parameters and behavior of the causal pixel model implemented in :blue:`CASCADe`.

 .. code-block:: python